cdagnino/cdagnino.github.io/_posts/2018-10-12-active-learning-of-unkown-dmd.md

 $$ \log q = \alpha + \beta \log p + \varepsilon $$

-but you're unsure of the values of $\alpha$ and $\beta$
+but you're unsure of the values of $$\alpha$$ and $$\beta$$

-¿What should your pricing strategy be in this case? ¿How should you go about learning about demand, but without sacrificing too much profit in the meantime?
+What should your pricing strategy be in this case?
+How should you go about learning about demand, but without sacrificing too much profit in the meantime?

 We can distinguish between two broad types of learning: active and passive.